neuefische/web-exercises/templates/html-css-js/README.md

 This project was created from the Spiced Academy `html-css-js` template.

-You can [🔗 **use this template on CodeSandbox**](https://codesandbox.io/p/sandbox/github/spiced-academy/fs-web-exercises/tree/main/templates/html-css-js?file=/README.md) or locally by running this command in your Terminal:
+You can download the project by running this command in your terminal:

 ```bash
 npx -y ghcd@latest spiced-academy/fs-web-exercises/tree/main/templates/html-css-js my-app -i